discoverygarden/bcelndora/docs/devops.md

 ## Adding the Node with Ansible

-First make sure you have added your ssh keys to the bastion and new node, and that you ssh you are only prompted for an mfa code.
+First, make sure you have added your ssh keys to the bastion and new node, and that you ssh you are only prompted for an mfa code.

 Clone https://github.com/discoverygarden/docker-dgi-proto and cd into